yaronf/I-D/STAR/draft-ietf-acme-star.md

   }
 ~~~

-The server MUST NOT issue any additional certificates for this Order, beyond the certificate that is available for collection at the time of deletion.
+The server MUST NOT issue any additional certificates for this order, beyond the certificate that is available for collection at the time of deletion.

-Immediately after the Order is canceled, the server:
+Immediately after the order is canceled, the server:

-- SHOULD update the status of the order resource to "canceled";
+- MUST update the status of the order resource to "canceled" and MUST set an appropriate "expires" date;
 - SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderCanceled".

+Issuing a cancelation for an order that is not in "valid" state has undefined semantics.
+A client MUST NOT send such a request, and a server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:recurrentCancelationInvalid".

 ## Capability Discovery
 {: #capability-discovery}